What is Virtual Staging? The Definitive Guide for 2023

 What Do Buyers Think of Virtually Staged Homes?

 This is by far the biggest concern that real estate agents have about staging homes virtually.
-What will buyers think when they walk through a home and realize it’s not physically staged?
+What do buyers think when the home isn't physically staged?

 The answer?
 Buyers think very little about it.

-We recommend that you include both empty and virtually staged photos in your property listing, and add a disclaimer stating that you used virtual staging.
+We strongly recommend that you include both empty and virtually staged photos in your property listing, as well as a disclaimer about the use of virtual staging.
 This prevents agents and buyers from feeling like something was misleading.
-But even without virtual staging, it’s common for listings photos to be furnished, and the home for sale to be vacant.
+For more details, read: Is virtual staging legal?

 Staged listing photos attract buyers and show them the home's potential, just like traditional home staging.
 But buyers don't come to the house to see the furniture.